kumarshantanu/lein-docbkx/README.md

     $ lein docbkx <type> [<type2> ...]

-where <type> is either of pdf, epub, html - see example below:
+where <type> is either of epub, html, pdf and xhtml - see example below:

     $ lein docbkx           # shows help
     $ lein docbkx html      # renders as HTML (excluding external resources)